-Quantum Spatial utilized a Riegl VQ1560i LiDAR sensor (Figure 3), serial number 3543, for acquisition.
+Quantum Spatial utilized a Riegl VQ1560i LiDAR sensor (Figure 3), serial numbers 3061 and 4046 for acquisition.

 The Riegl 1560i system has a laser pulse repetition rate of up to 2 MHz resulting in more than 1.3 million measurements per second.
 The system utilizes a Multi-Pulse in the Air option (MPIA).
 The sensor is also equipped with the ability to measure up to an unlimited number of targets per pulse from the laser.